 Please contact our Learning Solutions Specialists at +1 212-854-3395 for a personal conversation to learn more.

 Board leaders are an undervalued resource in many organizations.
 Our Corporate Governance Program equips aspiring and existing board members and directors with the insights needed to ensure high performance and value creation in the long and short term.

 The program uniquely combines two days of cutting-edge classroom learning with a one-day, action-packed symposium about emerging issues that boardrooms are facing.

-During the classroom portion, participants learn from world-renowned Columbia Business School faculty to gain insights needed to ensure high performance in the long and short term, including:
+During the classroom portion, participants learn from world-renowned Columbia Business School faculty and guest speakers to gain insights needed to ensure high performance in the long and short term, including: